yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

 management database to find the matches of the products together with their information.
-The products information may be used for the other operational activities like promotion information, logistics optimization, etc., before completing the service to the user. *The agent-based Service-as-a-Software system shall take an input with a probabilistic process, but it shall also need at least one or more deterministic outputs to streamline its workflow for consuming the delivery of the output - the workflow can be linear or non-linear, depending on the complexity of the service itself*.
-The aims of having the deterministic outputs are multi-fold, it ensures the robustness of the software system, it avails proper governance, it allows calibration, and which to achieve among all of the benefits depends on the objective of the Service-as-a-Software system.
+The products information may be used for the other operational activities like promotion information, logistics optimization, etc., before completing the service to the user. *The agent-based ServSoft system shall take an input with a probabilistic process, but it shall also need at least one or more deterministic outputs to streamline its workflow for consuming the delivery of the output - the workflow can be linear or non-linear, depending on the complexity of the service itself*.
+The aims of having the deterministic outputs are multi-fold, it ensures the robustness of the software system, it avails proper governance, it allows calibration, and which to achieve among all of the benefits depends on the objective of the ServSoft system.

 **NOTE** other than the determinism of the workflow, the software implementation